Why trade ETFs with Hugo?

 ETFs versus investment funds

 ETFs are becoming more and more popular than investment funds because they are considerably cheaper.
 In particular, low management costs – some ETFs already follow an index for 0.15% – make them attractive.
 Compared to an investment fund that is set at 1.5%, you save more than 1% on annual costs.
 In addition, according to various studies, the results of ETFs on average are significantly better than those of investment funds, which are actively managed by a fund manager whose goal is to perform above the benchmark index.

 However, the majority of mutual funds remain below the index that they aim to exceed.
 Therefore, with an ETF, you not only pay lower management costs, but you also have a greater chance of achieving higher returns than an investment fund with the same benchmark.

 ETFs, like investment funds, are an ideal investment tool for new investors.
 You can work with ETFs in a low-threshold way to boost your asset growth.
 They are transparent, have low management costs and offer a good spread.

 For example, if you buy the iShares MSCI World, you invest in one transaction in the MSCI World Index, which consists of over 1,600 shares of the world’s largest companies.
 ETFs also offer the opportunity to invest in sectors and themes that are usually inaccessible.

 The information on investment products is for general information and is not intended as advice.
 In spite of the fact that Hugo Broker takes care of the compilation and maintenance of these pages using sources deemed reliable, Hugo Broker cannot guarantee the accuracy, completeness and actuality of the information provided.
 If you use the information provided without verification or advice, do so at your own account and risk.
-We advise you to always check any transactions and not to invest in financial instruments that you do not understand the risks.
+We advise you to always check any transactions and not invest in financial instruments that you do not understand the risks of.
 No rights can be derived from the information on these pages.